sarasrking/Network-Know-How/Episode 2.md

 Premium (NBN 100) | 100Mbps | 60Mbps
 ---

+### *Remember!*

+The download and upload speeds of the domestic broadband speeds factor for more download than upload.
+That is, it is assumed that people download more than they upload.

 ## NREN

 The Australian National Research Network (NREN) provides advanced research network infrastructure.
 It is *fast*, with connections from 10 Gbps to 40 and 100 Gbps.
 It is high capacity, catering to 1 million + users and is tailored for research, teaching and learning.
 It has low latency (lag) providing consistent connectivity and response times because it is designed to have ‘headroom’ or allow for bursts (elephants) of large data moving through the network.

 Australia is a large continent, and the networks AARNet provides enable data capture and research to be conducted in major cities and in regional areas, where universities and research facilities and infrastructure are located, e.g. the National Computational Infrastructure (NCI) in Canberra and the Square Kilometre Array (SKA) in Murchison (WA).

-Australia lies at a distance from research conducted in other parts of the world, like the northern hemisphere, and the networks AARNet provides, aid in removing distance as a barrier, to research collaboration.
+Australia lies at a distance from research conducted in other parts of the world, like the northern hemisphere, and the networks AARNet provides aid in removing distance as a barrier to research collaboration.

 Click here to learn more: [https://www.aarnet.edu.au/network-and-services/advanced-network-services](https://www.aarnet.edu.au/network-and-services/advanced-network-services)

-#### **Remember!**
+#### *Remember!*

 **Headroom**: By capping utilization at less than link capacity, the AARNet network leaves room for latency sensitive traffic in order to avoid buffering and the associated large delays.

-# FILE TRANSFER TIME CALCULATION
+# Hands on exercises

+We are now going to use a few different tools to better understand network speeds and how data moves around.

-## Speedtest
+## Speed test

 You can test the speed of your connection by using an app or a website.
 Let's try it!